 In the ruins of Washington, D.C., seven months after the bio attack that kicked off the events of the first game.
 That means it's set in the summer this time, rather than snowy Manhattan, and the world will be 20 percent larger than The Division 1.
 Instead of being surrounded by tall buildings, The Division 2 throws you into larger areas that feel much more like an open world.
-This new openness makes it much easier for enemies to flank in combat.

 The first game was set in the midst of a social collapse triggered by poisoned money, The Division 2 is set in a city trying to rebuild and recover.
 It's still pretty broken up, however, and plants and wildlife are reclaiming abandoned sectors.